texttics/texttics-site/readme.md

     * Uses the `string` module to define character sets.
     * Manipulates the DOM directly using `from pyscript import document`.
 * **Google Analytics (GA4) & Google Tag Manager (GTM):** For website traffic analysis.
-* **Google Consent Mode v2:** Manages analytics consent based on user interaction, implementing a "default-deny" state to comply with privacy laws (e.g., GDPR).
+* **Google Consent Mode v2:** Implements a "default-deny" state to comply with privacy laws (e.g., GDPR).
+As there is no consent banner, tracking remains permanently disabled.
-* **Vanilla JavaScript:** Powers the cookie consent banner logic (showing/hiding the banner, setting `localStorage`, and sending consent updates to `gtag`).

 ## ⚙️ How It Works

-The application has two parallel systems: the Python analyzer and the JavaScript-based consent manager.
+The application logic is powered entirely by Python running in the browser, alongside the "default-deny" Google Analytics configuration.

 ### Python App Logic